defenseunicorns/uds-package-dubbd/k3d/README.md

 ### Gain Access to GitHub Container Registry (`ghcr.io`)

-1. Login to your GitHub Account with access to the `defenseunicorns` organization.
+1. Login to your GitHub Account.
 1. [Create a (classic) personal access token](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-container-registry#authenticating-with-a-personal-access-token-classic) user scoped with `read/write/delete:packages` _as needed_, and store in a secure location.
     1. _Note: use cases that don't publish packages should remove `write:packages` from the access token's scope below._